poseidon/matchbox/Documentation/network-booting.md

 CoreOS `bootcfg` can render signed iPXE scripts to machines based on their hardware attributes.
 Setup involves configuring your DHCP server to point iPXE clients to the `bootcfg` [iPXE endpoint](api.md#ipxe).

-#### Pixiecore

-[Pixiecore](https://github.com/danderson/pixiecore) is a newer service which implements a proxyDHCP server, TFTP server, and HTTP server all-in-one and calls through to an HTTP API.
-CoreOS `bootcfg` can serve Pixiecore JSON (optionally signed) based on the supplied MAC address, to implement the Pixiecore HTTP API.

 ## DHCP

 Many networks have DHCP services which are impractical to modify or disable.
 Company DHCP servers are governed by network admin policies and home/office networks often have routers running a DHCP service which cannot supply PXE options to PXE clients.